isabella232/airavata-docs/PGA-Installation.md

 7. Give writing permission chmod -R g+rwx app/storage/
 8. Make sure SElinux comparability of airavata_php_gateway folder.
 For that give
 <pre><code>chcon -Rv --type=httpd_sys_content_t airavata-php-gateway/</code></pre>
-<br> This is to make sure the gateway folder is readable by http
+This is to make sure the gateway folder is readable by http
 9. ls - lZ shows the SELinux context.
 After the above chcon command do the same for storage folder as well
 <pre><code>su -c "chcon -R -h -t httpd_sys_script_rw_t [fullpath]/app/storage”</code></pre>
 This is to make sure the storage folder is writable.